-If you have hypothyroidism, what you eat can influence how your thyroid gland works.
-While some foods can help relieve symptoms, others can inhibit your body’s ability to absorb replacement hormones as part of your treatment.
+If you have hypothyroidism, what you eat and drink can influence how your thyroid gland works.
+While some foods and beverages can help relieve symptoms, others can inhibit your body’s ability to absorb replacement hormones as part of your treatment.

 Cruciferous Vegetables, Like Broccoli and Cauliflower